Lebron v. National Railroad Passenger Corp.: Decision

-Even though Amtrak is not incorporated as a government agency, it largely functions as one.
-Similar to the ruling in Burton v.
-Wilmington Parking Authority, the court found that the public and private entities functioned together to the point where Amtrak was covered by the First Amendment.
+Amtrak was created by a special act of Congress specifically to achieve federal policy objectives under the direction and control of Presidential appointees.
+Based on its origins, structure, and purpose, the Court found that the public and private entities functioned together to the point where Amtrak was covered by the First Amendment.

 Later, in Department of Transportation v.
 Association of American Railroads, the court held that Amtrak is a governmental entity for purposes of determining the validity of the metrics and standards.